Welcome to our new website! If you have any questions, please call toll free (888) 784-1722 from 8:30-4:30 Monday-Saturday, Pacific Time.

 • Kumquat

-The most tender foliage can be damaged at temperatures of 32°F, while the most hardy citrus can stand temperatures down to 18°F. Most fruit will be damaged at 26-28°F. If damaged by a frost, most citrus will still produce fruit the following year.
+The most tender foliage can be damaged at temperatures of 32°F, while the most hardy citrus like the satsuma mandarin and kumquat, can stand temperatures down to 20°F. Keep in mind these trees are well established trees, not newly planted trees, and the duration of low temperatures is not sustained.
+Most fruit will be damaged at 26-28°F. If damaged by a frost, most citrus will still produce fruit the following year.

 Planting Instructions